ppKrauss/SizedBigInt/README.md

 Sometimes we need [natural numbers](https://en.wikipedia.org/wiki/Natural_number), but a kind of number where 0 is not equal to 00.

-Sized BigInt's are arbitrary-precision integers ([BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)) with defined number of bits, to represent hashes, labels, hierarchical indexes or any other that need to differenciate `0` and `00`,  preserving all other numeric interpretations, like order (`002`&gt;`001`) and freedom to translate its positional  notation to  [some especific radix](https://en.wikipedia.org/wiki/Radix#In_numeral_systems) (e.g. binary to quaternary or hexadecimal).
+Sized BigInt's are arbitrary-precision integers ([BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)) with defined number of bits, to represent hashes, labels, encodings, hierarchical indexes or any other that need to differenciate `0` and `00`,  preserving all other numeric interpretations, like order (`002`&gt;`001`) and the freedom to translate its positional  notation to  [some especific radix](https://en.wikipedia.org/wiki/Radix#In_numeral_systems) (e.g. binary to quaternary or hexadecimal).

 <!--
 To a complete guide see the [project's page at `ppKrauss.github.com/SizedBigInt`](http://ppKrauss.github.com/SizedBigInt).